-A few weeks ago, Great Lakes Vegetable Producer’s Network discussed hoophouse nutrient management.
-Judson Reid from Cornell University and David Van Eeckhout from The Good Acre, St. Paul, MN are the invited speakers.
-They shared their insights in hoophouse nutrient management.
-I find them very helpful, thus want to pass my notes to Indiana hoophouse growers.
+A few weeks ago, the Great Lakes Vegetable Producer’s Network discussed hoophouse nutrient management.
+Judson Reid from Cornell University and David Van Eeckhout from The Good Acre, St. Paul, MN, were the invited speakers.
+They shared their insights.
+I find them very helpful, so I want to pass my notes on to Indiana hoophouse growers.

 Judson pointed two things from greenhouse perspective that may greatly benefit hoophouse growers, one is ventilation, another is pollination.
 Ventilation is important for managing relative humidity and maintaining carbon dioxide level.
 But ventilation may be sacrificed in hoophouse for the reason of maintaining temperatures during periods of cool weather.
 For hoophouse growers, anything that can increase ventilation (end wall vents, peak vent) could greatly benefit vegetable production in the early season.
 Hoophouse tomato growers can also greatly benefit from bumblebees for pollination.
 If the structure is usually closed and there is little wind movement of the plants, plants or flowers must be manually vibrated or visited by insects for pollination.